Variance reduced Shapley value estimation for trustworthy data valuation

 \subsection{Experimental Results}

-\textbf{Unbiased Prediction Results of VRDS.} We first compare the exact data Shapley with its estimates obtained by two methods: permutation sampling and stratified sampling for VRDS.
-In order to efficiently compute the exact data Shapley of more points, we choose the KNN algorithm.
-This is because ~\cite{jia2019efficient} proposes an algorithm for fast and accurate calculation of data Shapley based on the specific algorithm KNN.
-Figure \ref {exa_estimated} shows the exact and approximate data Shapley of 60 points in the FashionMNIST data set.
-It can be seen that the approximations obtained by permutation sampling and stratified sampling are all around the exact values, and the variance of the estimated values obtained by VRDS ($a =-1$) is significantly smaller than that obtained by permutation sampling.
+\textbf{Variance Comparison of VRDS.} We first compare the data Shapley to its estimates obtained by employing two algorithms: permutation sampling and VRDS($a=-1$).
+To compute the data Shapley for large datasets, we utilize KNN since ~\cite{jia2019efficient} provides an effective and accurate approach for calculating data Shapley using KNN.
+Taking test accuracy as the utility function, we calculated the data Shapley of 100 data points and their estimates using permutation sampling and VRDS$(a=- 1)$.
+Figure \ref{exa_estimated} displays the data Shapley and their estimates for 20 of these data points.
+Both permutation sampling and VRDS($a=-1$) provide estimates close to exact values, but estimates from VRDS($a=-1$) have much lower variance compared to those from permutation sampling.

 \textbf{Parameter Selection for VRDS.} We compare the variance reduction effect of VRDS when parameter $a$ takes different values, and different data sets, sample sizes, and algorithms are considered.
 We first make intensive attempts on the parameters with the FashionMNIST dataset.
-Figure \ref{fm1} shows the variance of data Shapley's estimates of 100 data calculated using different values of $a$, where the machine learning model is KNN.
-The horizontal axis is the number of samples, from 100 to 2500, and the vertical axis is the logarithm of the corresponding variance.
-Figure \ref{fm2} is a case where estimates of 30 data Shapley are calculated.
+Figure \ref{es1} illustrates the variances of data Shapley estimates for 100 data points computed using the VRDS method with different values of parameter $a$, with the KNN machine learning model.
+The horizontal axis denotes the number of samples, ranging from 100 to 150, while the vertical axis represents the logarithm of the corresponding variance.
+Figure \ref{es2} presents a scenario where estimates of 30 data Shapley are calculated and the machine learning model is LR.
+All estimates are obtained through 30 repetitions.
 From the two figures, we can see that in all methods, when the number of samples is fixed, VRDS with $a\in[-1,-1/2]$ has a minor variance (see more experiments in \ref{sec:add_experiment}).
 In addition, the variance decreases with the number of samples.

 We use Table \ref{otherdataset} to summarize the variance of the results calculated by different models on different data sets when the algorithm is LR and the number of samples is 150.
 It can be seen that the variance of the estimated value obtained by VRDS is obviously smaller than that obtained by the permutation sampling algorithm.
 Moreover, when $a=-1$ and $-\frac{1}{2}$, the VRDS method is better than when $a$ takes other parameters.